 A. the inhibition of glutamine synthase, creatine kinase, aconitase, pyruvate dehydrogenase & α-ketoglutarate dehydrogenase [17,18,19] Sequentially the lower levels of pyruvate dehydrogenase lead to lower levels of acetyl-CoA, the compromised production of acetylcholine and the decreased formation of intracellular cholesterol (which is necessary for normal cell function).

 B. reduced ATP production.
-In sporadic AD patients*** there is a 50% ATP decrease in the beginning of the disease .
+In sporadic AD patients*** there is a 50% ATP decrease at the beginning of the disease .
 Reduced ATP production leads to the activation of erk36 & erk40 and subsequently tau hyperphosphorylation .

-Glucose hypo metabolism of early onset AD was shown to be much more severe than in late onset patients .
+Glucose hypometabolism of early-onset AD was shown to be much more severe than in late-onset patients .

 Aβ42 protein was shown to inhibit cytochrome oxidase in human mitochondria in a dose depended manner .
-The effect was dependent in the presence of Cu2+.
-Studies in cybrid cells demonstrated deficit of cytochrome oxidase in AD platelets as well as impaired intracellular calcium buffering and elevated basal cytosolic calcium concentration in AD [27,28]
+The effect was dependent on the presence of Cu2+.
+Studies in cybrid cells demonstrated a deficit of cytochrome oxidase in AD platelets as well as impaired intracellular calcium buffering and elevated basal cytosolic calcium concentration in AD [27,28]

 Mitochondria serve as a high capacity Ca2+ sinks, supporting cellular Ca2+ homeostasis .
 Excess Ca2+ uptake in the mitochondria has been shown to [34, 35, 36]:

 3. release cytochrome c